format_list_bulleted Topic Overview

 Deducting from Daily Maximum Method

-When reporting expenses with the travel meals daily maximum option, it's reasonable to use the following amounts to deduct the provided meal from the daily maximum.
+When reporting expenses with the travel meals daily maximum option, use the per-meal maximum shown in the Daily Maximum (Actuals) Method section above.